(This article updated 8/25/25 – so many changes since this article was first posted, it was time for an update – BW)

 Thankfully, the FCC in the United States has issued a mandate for all voice service providers to have the robocall-fighting “STIR/SHAKEN” technology in place by no later than June 30, 2021, according to a news release.
 More about that later.

-All the major US carriers offer some kind of basic free protection, along with paid upgrades.
+All the major carriers offer some kind of basic free protection, along with paid upgrades.
 Here’s a summary of what’s available.

 T-Mobile (and Deutsche Telekom) – Scam Shield